MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-d3dddi_reservegpuvirtualaddress.md

 Specify the size of the range to reserve in bytes.
 Must be a multiple of 64KB.

+### -field ReservationType

+Specifies the virtual address reservation type.

+### -field Reserved0

+This member is reserved and should be set to zero.

+### -field DriverProtection

+Specifies the driver-specific protection

+### -field Reserved1

+This member is reserved and should be set to zero.

 ### -field VirtualAddress

 [out] The reserved virtual address.

+### -field PagingFenceValue

+Paging fence identifier for synchronization

+### -field Reserved2

+This member is reserved and should be set to zero.

 ## -see-also

 <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_reservegpuvirtualaddresscb.md">pfnReserveGpuVirtualAddressCb</a>